Indoor Golf Business Plan, Study, Location Tool and Start up Model

 Garmin Approach Z82 Price

-The Garmin Approach Z82 is a golf rangefinder that is perfect for those who are looking for an easy to use and reliable device.
+The Garmin Approach Z82 is a golf rangefinder that is perfect for those who are looking for an easy-to-use and reliable device.
 This rangefinder is simple to use, and it can be easily operated with just one hand.

-When paired with the Garmin Golf app, this GPS rangefinder is like having a supercomputer for a caddie.
-It can give you all sorts of data besides the distance to the target.
-For example, the map overlays show the hole layout, so you know the distance to the back, middle, and front of the green.
-Another example is the laser range arc.
-The Laser Range Arcfeature draws an arc on the 2-D CourseView map at the distance the laser ranged, so you can see everything in play at that distance.
+When paired with the Garmin Golf app, this GPS rangefinder feels like having a supercomputer for a caddie.
+It can give me all sorts of data besides the distance to the target.
+For example, the map overlays show the hole layout, so I know the distance to the back, middle, and front of the green.

 Pros